 David was the father of three.
 One son, and two daughters.
 Nothing gave him more delight than to watch their faces light up on Christmas morning.
 He was a funny guy, often injecting humor into situations whenever he could.
 By all accounts, he was someone who really enjoyed life.

-Just a couple of years ago twelve homicides would have been our total for the year.
+Just a couple of years ago fourteen homicides would have been our total for the year.
 Now we reach that in half the time.
 As of this writing, David’s murder remains unsolved and the details of his death remain sketchy.

 As always, the comments section is moderated and reserved for those who knew David and who want to share thoughts or memories of him.